Volkswagen Golf GTE Review 2025: Price, specs & boot space

 As with the regular Volkswagen Golf, the GTE boasts a minimalist cabin design, with only a handful of touch-sensitive buttons remaining.
 For those used to a more traditional layout, with physical dials and switches to operate the climate control, for instance, the Golf GTE’s cabin can feel something of a shock at first.

-Almost every interior function is operated through the high-definition 10.0-inch infotainment touchscreen, save for the headlights and a smattering of shortcut buttons on the dashboard.
-Volkswagen has fitted touch-sensitive sliders to control the interior temperature but, strangely, these are not backlit.
-It makes them hard to use at night.
+Almost every interior function is operated through the high-definition 12.9-inch infotainment touchscreen (10 inches prior to the 2024 updates), save for the headlights and a smattering of shortcut buttons on the dashboard.
+Volkswagen has fitted touch-sensitive sliders to control the interior temperature, for which VW finally added backlighting in 2024’s update.

 To ensure the Golf GTE stands out from lesser models, Volkswagen has given it blue ‘Jacara’ tartan upholstery.
 This is a deliberate nod to the red tartan found in the current Golf GTI, itself a homage to the very first version of Volkswagen’s iconic hot hatch.
 It does a good job of lifting an otherwise sombre cabin, as does the LED ambient lighting and sports steering wheel.